Next Generation Bay Area Freeways Study

 What are “Pathways?"

-Complementary strategies could be:
+Complementary strategies could include:

 - Exemptions and discounts